Only trade, invest or buy with money that you’re willing to lose because losses are guaranteed in life.

 - A select few cryptocurrencies and crypto-assets may be exciting and they are new relative to other securities.
 However, most cryptocurrencies and crypto-assets are total scams.
 It is very possible that any of the cryptocurrencies or crypto-assets that we like may turn out to be scams; unfortunately, we are trusting strangers, like everyone else is.
 For this reason, we only buy cryptocurrencies and crypto-assets with money that we don’t expect to receive a return – so a $100 is considered a total loss.
 Authors on this site have experienced complete losses with investments in securities in general and understand that nothing is guaranteed.
 In addition – since this was not clear to readers in the past – the authors may not do the action they mention, relative to their own circumstances; for example, a liquidity crisis right before an opportunity.
 Therefore all actions mentioned are “ideal” actions, like timing a buy if the author could.
 And all content about a crypto-token, is from an entertainment and fictional point of view.
 Only trade with money that you’re willing to lose on any and all investments, including – but not limited to – stocks, ETFs, mutual funds, bonds, crypto-tokens, precious metals, commodities, futures, basic materials, energy, and every other item you purchase.

 - The authors of this site discuss gold from a currency point of view, not as an investment.
 Like all currencies, gold rises and falls in value relative to other securities.
 No mention of gold is from the standpoint of an investment – gold does not pay dividends or earn a return and never will.
 If an author writes about gold from a speculative point of view, this will be stated.
 Otherwise, all mentions of gold are from the view that gold is a currency.
 In 100 years, one ounce of gold will be one ounce of gold; nothing more and nothing less.
+Money and currency in other contexts may or may not refer to legal tender, as the definition is relative to authors, commenters and people in general.

 - Any investment, trade or financial action mentioned on this site may be reversed quickly relative to the circumstances.
 For an example, if an author mentions that he purchased 1000 bitcoins, the market may look unfavorable to him and he may reverse this action.
 In addition, since this involves a token, the action itself may be fictional.
 This does not have to be stated, as the author is only responsible for his own due diligence, security, and change.
 In addition, all actions by authors mentioned are from an ideal standpoint – the individual’s environment or variables pertinent to them may not allow for it (“I’d like to buy that basket, but am facing a liquidity crisis”).
 Readers should perform their own due diligence about buying and selling cycles.
 Only trade with money that you’re willing to lose because losses are guaranteed in life.